 The short answer is no.

-due to the minimum height requirement of 7ft per floor plus the gap between the floors of 12-14 inches and the space for the roof.
+Due to the minimum height requirement of 7ft per floor plus the gap between the feet of 12-14 inches and the space for the roof.

-However the full answer is probably yes. because the law says that the new construction ADU cannot be taller then 16 ft highet from the curb, and it does not limit to the floor count.
+However, the full answer is probably yes.
+Because the law says that the new construction ADU cannot be taller than 16 ft height from the curb, and it does not limit the floor count.

 What is setback?

-a setback is a minimum distance in which a building or other structure must be set back from a street or road, a river or other stream, a shore or flood plain, or any other place which is deemed to need protection.
-In ADU terminology setback means the distance between the ADU and the property line.
+A setback is a minimum distance in which a building or other structure must be set back from a street or road, a river or other stream, a shore or flood plain, or any other place deemed to need protection.
+In ADU terminology, setback means the distance between the ADU and the property line.

 WHat is the minimum setback requirement for ADU?

-Example: here the garage was converted to ADU, and therefore don't need to comply with the setback requirement.
-However the new construction on the second floor must comply to the 4ft setback requirement
+For example, the garage was converted to ADU and didn't need to comply with the setback requirement.
+However, the new construction on the second floor must yield to the 4ft setback requirement

-My Zone has Changed to industial or commercial, can I still build ADU?
+My Zone has changed to industrial or commercial, can I still build ADU?

 Yes, it is possible to build ADU in any zone, as long as the house itself is a single or multi-family residence.
-Regadless of the change in zone
+Regardless of the change in zone

 Can I build ADU in a fire zone?